-Lardiovascular: Kare cases of angina (chest pain), electrocardiographic alterations, hypotension, and tachycardia have been
+Cardiovascular: Rare cases of angina (chest pain), electrocardioreported.

-Gastrointestinal: Constipation has been reported in 11% of chemotherapy patients receiving multiday ondansetron.
-Hepatic: In comparative trials in cisplatin chemotherapy patients with normal baseline values of aspartate transaminase (AST) and alanine transaminase (ALT), these enzymes have been reported to exceed twice the upper limit of normal in
+Gastrointestinal: Constination has been reported in 11% of chemotherapy patients receiving multiday ondansetro

+Hepatic: In comparative trials in cisplatin chemotherapy patients with normal baseline values of aspartate transaminase (AST) and alanine transaminase (ALT), these enzymes have been reported to exceed twice the upper limit of normal in approximately 5% of patients The increases were transient and did not appear to be related to dose or duration of therapy.
+On repeat exposure, similar transient elevations in transaminase values occurred in some courses, but symptomatic hepatic disease did not occur.

-On repeat exposure, similar transient elevations in transaminase values occurred in some courses, but symptomatic hepatic Integumentary: Rash has occurred in approximately 1% of patients receiving ondansetron Neurological: There have been rare reports consistent with, but not diagnostic of, extrapyramidal reactions in patients
+Integumentary: Rash has occurred in approximately 1% of patients receiving ondansetron

+Neurological: There have been rare reports consistent with, but not diagnostic of, extrapyramidal reactions in patients receiving Ondansetron Injection, and rare cases of grand mal seizure.

 Other: Rare cases of hypokalemia have been reported.
-Postoperative Nausea and/or Vomiting The adverse reactions in Table 3 have been reported in ≥ 2% of adults receiving ondansetron at a dosage of 4 mg intravenous
+Postoperative Nausea and/or Vomiting The adverse reactions in Table 3 have been reported in ≥ 2% of adults receiving ondansetron at a dosage of 4 mg intravenous over 2 to 5 minutes in clinical trials.

 Table 3.
-Adverse Reactions Reported in $\geq 2\%$ (and with greater frequency than the placebo group) of Adult Patients
+Adverse Reactions Reported in ≥ 2% (and with greater frequency than the placebo group) of Adult Patients Receiving Ondansetron at a Dosage of 4 mg Intravenous Over 2 to 5 Minutes a Adverse reactions: Rates of these reactions were not significantly different in the ondansetron and placebo groups.